Karcen/zhengjiacheng.github.io/README.md

 ### 🏗️ In Progress

 - Li, Y., & Khan, J.
-  *Wind from the East: How the Belt and Road Initiative Connects Continents*.
+  *Wind from the East: How does the Belt and Road Initiative connect continents to unleash economic potential?*
   Peter Lang. *(Acknowledged contributor)*

 ---